June Carter Cash: Death

-In April 2003, Carter was diagnosed with a leaky heart valve, and doctors told her that valve replacement surgery was the only solution for her issue.
+In April 2003, Carter Cash was diagnosed with a leaky heart valve, and doctors told her that valve replacement surgery was the only solution.
 She had the surgery on May 7; however, complications arose, and her health deteriorated rapidly over the next few days.
-She died on May 15, 2003, at the age of 73.
-She was surrounded by her family, including her husband of 35 years, Johnny Cash.
+She died on May 15, 2003 at age 73.
 Public funeral services were held at the First Baptist Church in Hendersonville, Tennessee.
-At Carter's funeral, her stepdaughter Rosanne Cash stated, "If being a wife were a corporation, June would have been a CEO.
+At Carter Cash's funeral, her stepdaughter Rosanne Cash stated, "If being a wife were a corporation, June would have been a CEO.
 It was her most treasured role."

 Johnny Cash died of complications from diabetes on September 12.
-Carter's daughter Rosie Nix Adams died on October 24.
-All three are buried at the Hendersonville Memory Gardens near their home in Hendersonville, Tennessee.
+Carter Cash's daughter, Rosie Nix Adams, died from accidental carbon monoxide poisoning in a school bus that had been converted into a campervan, on October 24, at age 45.
+All three are buried at Hendersonville Memory Gardens near their home in Hendersonville, Tennessee.